RIOJA. JWST and ALMA unveil the inhomogeneous and complex ISM structure in a star-forming galaxy at $z=6.81$: Observations and Data

 \subsection{JWST NIRSpec IFS Data}

 The JWST NIRSpec IFS data were obtained as part of the RIOJA project.
 The specific observations can be accessed via the Mikulski Archive for Space Telescopes (MAST) at the Space Telescope Science Institute: \dataset[doi:10.17909/6mmv-2944]{https://doi.org/10.17909/6mmv-2944}.
-Details of the observations and data reduction procedures are presented in K. Mawatari et al., (in preparation).
+Details of the observations and data reduction procedures are presented in \cite{Mawatari25}.
 Briefly, we used the G395H/F290LP grating/filter combination, which provides a high spectral resolution ($R \sim 2700$) and covers a wavelength range from 2.87 to 5.27\,$\mu$m.

 The raw data were processed using the JWST reduction pipeline version 1.14.0 (\citealp{Bushouse24}) under the CRDS context \texttt{jwst\_1223.pmap}.
 We performed the following custom steps to improve the data quality: (1) sigma clipping to reject bad pixels and cosmic rays, and (2) subtraction of the median background from the calibrated images (e.g., \citealp{Ubler23, Perna23, Marshall23}).
 The final data cube was combined using the ``drizzle'' method, sampled with a pixel size of $0\farcs05$.
 To ensure that the line fluxes are measured from the same spatial region, the point-spread function (PSF) of the cube was matched to that of the H$\alpha$ emission line, which corresponds to the longest wavelength among the detected lines (see Appendix \ref{appendix1}).